-As will be specified in a forthcoming SOP, Requests for Treatment and Individual Access Services are the first types of Exchange Purposes to which TEFCA entities are required to Respond.
+As specified in the Exchange Purposes SOP, Requests for Treatment and Individual

+Access Services are the first types of Exchange Purposes to which TEFCA entities are required to Respond.

 Responses would not be required if providing the information is prohibited by Applicable Law or the Common Agreement permits but does not require a Response (see the Common Agreement Section 9.4.1, Exceptions to Required Responses).